Sonny Merideth: Gambling

 In the 1980s, officials from the Mississippi Gulf Coast region explored the possibility of using gambling ships to promote tourism.
 Gambling was illegal in Mississippi's jurisdiction, but the proposal entailed allowing a ship to pick up passengers in port and then sail into federal waters, which were typically defined as three miles off of the coast.
 A plan was hatched in 1987 to have one such ship, the Europa Star, sail out of Biloxi to attempt the scheme, but the plan was delayed after lawyers noted that the Mississippi–Alabama barrier islands hemming in the Mississippi Sound expanded the jurisdiction of the state so that the ship would have to sail even further—an unprofitable distance—to skirt the gambling restrictions.
 In January 1988 Representative Glenn Endris and other Gulf Coast legislators filed a bill in the House to legalize gambling in the sound.
 Merideth chaired the subcommittee which handled gambling bills and asked Endris, "You want a dog and pony show or you want me to just go ahead and kill 'em?"
 After Endris assured him that the effort was genuine, Merideth said, "Hell, let's go to work."
 The bill passed the House before dying in the Senate finance committee due to moral objections from religious leaders.
 In March 1989 legislation authorizing gambling in the sound was reintroduced in the Senate.
 Merideth advised passing it before the following Sunday to prevent Christian preachers from rallying their congregations to their cause during their Sunday worship services.
 The bill was successfully passed in a few days.

 In January 1990 Tommy Gollott and several other senators introduced a bill to legalize riverboat casino operations along the Mississippi River to improve the economic situation of areas along the watercourse.
 The bill passed the Senate by a slim margin and was forwarded to the House and assigned to Merideth's subcommittee.
 The bill authorized gambling on ships "underway making way".
 Merideth, representing the river city of Greenville, feared that this would be practically unworkable, due to the crowded and difficult nature of navigating the river, and due to the fact that turning around in the river would lead ships to cross into Arkansas and Louisiana territory, where such activity was illegal.
 Merideth suggested removing the underway stipulation from the bill to allow docked ships to host casinos.
-Though fearing that this would make the bill unpopular, Gollott agreed with Merideth, who's subcommittee then struck the language from the bill.
+Though fearing that this would make the bill unpopular, Gollott agreed with Merideth, whose subcommittee then struck the language from the bill.
 Merideth guided the bill's passage through the full House in early March, and it subsequently passed the Senate and became law.